Fang (town): History

 According to the Yonok chronicle, Mueang Fang was built in 641 by King Lawa Changkarat.
 Later King Mengrai the Great reigned in Fang before building Wiang Kum Kam and Chiang Mai of the Lanna Kingdom for one year around 1268.
 It seems that Mengrai used Mueang Fang for the base to invade Hariphunchai.

 Etymology

 The landscape of Fang looked like the seed of a fang tree (Caesalpinia sappan).
 The town was named after the tree.

 Geography

 Neighboring districts are (from the south clockwise) Mu 1, 10 Tambon San Sai, Mu 7 (Ban Mea Jai) Tambon Wiang, Mu 2, 4 Tambon Wiang, and Mu 2 Tambon Wiang.

 Administration

 The town is subdivided into 12 boroughs ("chumchon"), which include five villages (muban) of the Wiang subdistrict - Mu 2, 3, 4, 5, and 9.

+In the local administrative area (Wiang Fang Subdistrict Municipality), there are 5 villages (muban) and 5 communities (formerly 12 communities) as follows: